Closed: Case dismissed due to favorable legislation

 During the dot-com boom, Derek launched Continental Real Estate, a totally online brokerage offering flexible, cost-effective services.
-Customers can choose entire full-service packages or choose only the specific services they need.
+Customers could choose entire full-service packages or choose only the specific services they needed.

-Derek hopes to expand into all 50 states.
-Standing in the way, however, are several states’ requirements that brokers maintain physical offices within their borders—a completely antiquated condition as modern technology makes local offices unnecessary.
-These laws are mere protectionism, meant to protect in-state incumbents by discouraging market entry and blocking intrastate online services by out-of-state competitors.
-The result is fewer realtors and higher consumer prices.
-In West Virginia alone, Derek must pay about $2,000 a year for an in-state presence, and the cost only compounds with each state he adds to Continental’s reach.
+Derek hoped to expand into all 50 states.
+Standing in the way, however, were several states’ requirements that brokers maintain physical offices within their borders—a completely antiquated condition as modern technology makes local offices unnecessary.
+These laws were mere protectionism, meant to protect in-state incumbents by discouraging market entry and blocking intrastate online services by out-of-state competitors.
+The result was fewer realtors and higher consumer prices.
+In West Virginia alone, Derek had to pay about $2,000 a year for an in-state presence, and the cost only compounded with each state he added to Continental’s reach.

-West Virginia’s physical office requirement isn’t just outdated.
-It’s unconstitutional.
-It denies both Derek’s opportunity to do business and West Virginians’ opportunity to access innovative, cost-saving services.
+West Virginia’s physical office requirement wasn’t just outdated.
+It was unconstitutional.
+It denied both Derek’s opportunity to do business and West Virginians’ opportunity to access innovative, cost-saving services.

-Represented by Pacific Legal Foundation free of charge, Derek is defending his right to earn a living in West Virginia, free of the government’s unjust economic protectionism.
+Represented by Pacific Legal Foundation free of charge, Derek defended his right to earn a living in West Virginia, free of the government’s unjust economic protectionism.

-In the meantime, Derek’s fight extends beyond West Virginia.
-He is currently challenging a similar requirement in Nevada and stands ready to contest other states’ burdensome laws that unfairly separate people from opportunity.
+He challenged a similar requirement in Nevada to contest its burdensome law that unfairly separated people from opportunity.

 What’s At Stake?